apdlll/scores/doc/solution.md

 # Solution

-It is a command line program accepting a single parameter with the path to the CSV files directory containing:
+Command line program accepting a single parameter with the path to the CSV files directory containing:
-* The files with the players' stats in each game using this filename pattern: `<GAME_NAME>.players`
+* The files with the players' stats in each game, they have this filename pattern: `<GAME_NAME>.players`
   * Their contents are the ones described in the [exercise](exercise.md) ([example](../src/test/resources/tournament1/PAINTBALL.players))
-* The files with the games' points given in each game using this filename pattern: `<GAME_NAME>.points`
+* The files with the points given for each position in a game, they have this filename pattern: `<GAME_NAME>.points`
   * Their contents are: `position;win points;stat1 points;stat2 points;...` ([example](../src/test/resources/tournament1/PAINTBALL.points))

 The program supports any number of games (files) and game stats (columns).
 The calculated scores are printed to STDOUT in JSON format so that they can be later processed by other programs.
 In the case of errors, they are printed to STDERR as JSON.